M-arcus/cloudron-docs/docs/documentation/cli.md

 !!! note "Self-signed certificates"
     When using Cloudron with self-signed certificates, use the `--allow-selfsigned` option.

-## Installing apps from Cloudron Store using Cloudron CLI
+## Installing apps from Cloudron App Store using Cloudron CLI

-The Cloudron CLI can install apps from the Cloudron Store using the Appstore Id.
+The Cloudron CLI can install apps from the Cloudron App Store using the Appstore Id.
 For example, to install wordpress:

 ```
 cloudron install --appstore-id org.wordpress.cloudronapp
 ```

-The Appstore Id of an app can be found by navigating to the [Cloudron Store](https://cloudron.io/store/index.html) and clicking on the app.
+The Appstore Id of an app can be found by navigating to the [Cloudron App Store](https://cloudron.io/store/index.html) and clicking on the app.
 The id can be deduced from the URL.

 ## Listing apps using Cloudron CLI